-- What happens to the inmate while in the Department of Corrections and Rehabilitation?
+- What happens to the offender while in the Department of Corrections and Rehabilitation?

 - Mentally Disordered Offenders & Sexually Violent Predators

-- What Happens When an Inmate is Released?
+- What Happens When an offender is Released?

 - What is Medical Parole?

-- What is the parole process for inmates serving life sentences?
+- What is the process for offenders receiving parole hearings?